-- Install and configure the required database server, network, and client software. - 2 Install the native Oracle database interface for the version of Oracle you want to access. - 3 Verify that you can connect to the Oracle server and database outside InfoMaker.
+- 1 Install and configure the required database server, network, and client software. - 2 Install the native Oracle database interface for the version of Oracle you want to access. - 3 Verify that you can connect to the Oracle server and database outside InfoMaker. - 4 (ORA driver only) Determine whether you want to use connection pooling or session pooling.

-Preparing an Oracle database for use with InfoMaker involves these three basic tasks.
+Preparing an Oracle database for use with InfoMaker involves these basic tasks.